Byron/crates-io-cli/progress-dashboard/README.md

   * Workaround: drop and cleanup explicitly, prone to forgetting it.
   * This is also why `futures::future::abortable()` works (by stopping the polling), but doesn't as cleanup is not performed, even though it clearly would be preferred.
+  * fix
+    * Use a join handle and await it - this will drop the future properly
 * `select()` might not work with complex futures - these should then be `boxed()` if `Unpin` isn't implemented.

 ## Limitations